arahi7860/sql-intro/readme.md

 \?   -- help with psql commands
 \h   -- help with SQL commands
 \l   -- Lists all databases
+\q   -- exits psql
+q    -- exits a psql list or dialogue

 CREATE DATABASE generalassembly; -- Don't forget the semicolon!
 \l -- What changed?